simatic-ax/standardizer-tutorial-lib/doc/oop-introduction.md

 - you have implemented an interface
 - you're familiar with the `USING` keyword
 - are able to declare `PRIVATE` and `PUBLIC` variables
-- you've seen an example for a enumeration and you know how to use enumerations
+- you've seen an example for an enumeration and you know how to use enumerations
 - you know how you find a 'Definition'

 Not part of this tutorial is: